Taro leaves are edible greens that have been enjoyed in many parts of Asia and the Pacific for centuries.

 Vitamin K is important because it turns on a protein called osteocalcin.

-This protein helps strengthen bones by adding more minerals to them while calcium and phosphorus bind together to make hydroxyapatite crystals, which are the main parts of our bones.
+This protein helps strengthen bones by adding more minerals to them, while calcium and phosphorus bind together to make hydroxyapatite crystals, which are the main parts of our bones.

 Magnesium also helps our bodies absorb important minerals like iron and zinc, which help bones grow and stay healthy.

-These results are more proof that taro leaves can help make bones stronger and healthier in addition to being a tasty food.
+These results are more proof that taro leaves can help make bones stronger and healthier, in addition to being a tasty food.

-11. Taro Leaves Might Aid In Controlling Blood Sugar Levels
+11. Aid In Controlling Blood Sugar Levels

 12. May Aid In Preventing Anemia